 After regularly using Johnson & Johnson’s baby powder, more and more women stricken with ovarian and other cancers sued Johnson & Johnson.

 Beginning years ago, more and more women, who had trusted in Johnson & Johnson’s baby powder and used it regularly, developed ovarian cancer.
-Some were diagnosed with other cancers, such as lung cancer, cancer of the larynx (voice box), and mesothelioma, a cancer of the linings of internal organs that is associated with asbestos.
+Some were diagnosed with other cancers, such as lung cancer, cancer of the larynx (voice box), and mesothelioma, a cancer of the lining of internal organs that is associated with asbestos.
 Neither the women nor their lawyers were aware of any connection between the baby powder and asbestos, but the repeated occurrence of cancer among Johnson & Johnson’s baby powder users could not be ignored.

-Across the country, over 12,000 lawsuits have been filed against the company.
+Across the country, over 12,000 talcum powder lawsuits have been filed against the company.
 This summer, in a Missouri case, 22 women with ovarian cancer won a lawsuit in which they argued that Johnson & Johnson knew about the connection between talc and asbestos, but failed to warn them of the danger.
 The jury awarded the Missouri plaintiffs a total of $4.69 billion.
 Because asbestos is an undisputed carcinogen, asbestos-related claims tend to garner a much higher degree of indignation from juries.

 One lawyer addressed Johnson & Johnson’s failure to warn its customers about the asbestos in its product this way: which would you choose—asbestos or a safe product without asbestos?
 With no warning, Johnson & Johnson’s customers were deprived of the right to make that choice.

 Before losing the Missouri case, Johnson & Johnson was generally successful in defeating claims connecting talcum powder alone to cancer, without reference to asbestos.
-Johnson & Johnson challenged research linking cancer and baby powder, and presented studies to the contrary.
-Of six cases that Johnson & Johnson lost on that issue alone, three were overturned on appeal; one appeal is still pending; and one victim won her case but was not awarded any damages.
+Johnson & Johnson challenged research linking cancer and baby powder and presented studies to the contrary.
+Of six cases that Johnson & Johnson lost on that issue alone, three were overturned on appeal; one appeal is still pending, and one victim won her case but was not awarded any damages.
 The company is appealing one verdict in another case, for $110 million.

 In addition to the Missouri case, Johnson & Johnson lost two other asbestos-related lawsuits, which were filed by people with mesothelioma.
 The company is appealing all three of these cases.
 The company has won three mesothelioma cases.
 Four other mesothelioma cases were declared to be mistrials.